For vegan recipes that are simple, fresh, and full of vibrant, colourful plants,

 Here’s my modified version of Emily’s Som Tam, with plenty of crushed peanuts and garlicky chilli heat.
 In Vietnam you can find it served with beef jerky, but I’ve added Gardein’s Beefless ground seasoned with some dark mushroom sauce to help temper the heat.

-- 1 green papaya, peeled, then sliced into thin strips with a knife or mandoline
+- 1 green papaya, deseeded and peeled, then sliced into thin strips with a knife or mandoline

 - 3 cloves garlic, peeled